flipperdevices/flipperzero-firmware/README.md

 ./fbt launch_app APPSRC=applications_user/flipperscope
 ```

+Provide signal to pin 16/C0, with a voltage ranging from 0V to 3.3V.

 ## To Do

+* Customisable input pin
 * Check time period is set correctly
 * Test with signal generator
 * Trigger type mode